-Nearby Getaway: Springtime in Portland Brings Tulip and Lego Festivals
+Nearby Getaway: Springtime in Portland Brings Tulip Festival and Lego Expo

 An episode of The Simpsons once joked, “Why should we leave America for America Jr.?” about a trip to Canada.
 Sometimes traveling from Seattle to Portland can feel a little like that.
 Sure, we have a tulip festival here in the Seattle area, but Portland’s is a little earlier and a bit less crowded, and as any good Northwesterner knows, more color in the gray of March is a vital element to staying sane around here.